Henry M. Hoyt: Law career

 After the war, Hoyt returned to his law practice.
 After briefly serving as a judge, he rose in influence with the Republican party and chaired the state Republican party from 1875 to 1876.

 In 1878, he won the governor's seat, the third consecutive Civil War general to hold the office.
-During his term, the debt of the state was reduced to $10,000,000, and refunded at the rate of three per cent.
+During his term, the state's debt was reduced to $10,000,000 and refunded at a rate of three percent.

 Hoyt wrote two books: Controversy between Connecticut and Pennsylvania (Philadelphia, 1879), about their competing colonial claims settled after the Revolutionary War; and Protection vs. Free Trade (New York, 1885).